Last Updated on December 20, 2022 by admin

 To get the best of both worlds, we recommend that you visit the Space Needle at sunset if possible.
 That way, you’ll see the daytime and nighttime views during the same visit.

-What to Bring to the Space Needle
+What to See at the Space Needle

 You might think of a visit to the Space Needle as a singular experience, but there’s actually a lot to do during your visit!